Person

 Learnings

-Designing for web, mobile web, iOS, and Android simultaneously meant understanding the subtle but meaningful differences between each - including legal requirements that altered the web experience in ways with real UX implications.
+Designing for web, mobile web, iOS, and Android at once meant learning the small but real differences between them, including legal requirements that changed the web experience in ways that mattered for UX.

-Having heatmaps, user interviews, and satisfaction scores to reference throughout the process made every design decision easier to defend - and easier to improve.
+Heatmaps, interviews, and satisfaction scores made every decision easier to defend, and easier to improve.

-The post-launch tab feedback was a useful reminder that no amount of internal testing fully replicates real user behaviour at scale.
-Building in mechanisms to listen and iterate quickly is as important as getting the initial design right.
+The post-launch tab feedback was a good reminder: no amount of internal testing matches real users at scale.

 Next Steps